Jayaramkandregula/TIC-TAC-TOE-GAME-PLAYER-VS-AI-USING-PYTHON-PYGAME-AND-TURTLE-MODULE/README.md

 # TIC-TAC-TOE-GAME-PLAYER-VS-AI-USING-PYTHON
-It is the tic tac toe game player vs AI.In this player can play in three modes(easy,hard,medium).UI is created using turtle and tkinter
+It is the tic tac toe game player vs AI.In this player can play in three modes(easy,hard,medium).UI is created using turtle and pygame